manhattan-beach-dune-restoration-project - DSC02530

 A Look into the Future

-Click through to view before photos of the site prior to project implementation followed by artistic perspective renderings of the restored native dune habitat planned for the project site.
-These renderings were developed by RIOS design collective and help visualize what the site could look like 5 years after project implementation.
+Click through to view photos of the site before its implementation, followed by artistic perspective renderings of the restored native dune habitat planned for the site.
+These renderings were developed by RIOS design collective and help visualize what the site could look like 5 years after its implementation.

 Restoration Goals